John Florio: Montaigne's Essays (1603)

 In the pages "Of the Caniballes" he borrows French words which were already in circulation but of late introduction and of restricted use.
 Some examples are febricitant, supplant, puissant.
-And at least one which appeared in an English text for the very first time: contexture.
-A key word for Montaigne which was used later by Bacon.
+And at least one which appeared in an English text for the very first time: contexture; this was a key word for Montaigne, which was used later by Bacon.
 Florio consciously experimented with English, grafting into it words and phrases from other languages.
-This led him to create not just new words, but also new grammatical constructions.
+This led him to construct many new words and grammatical constructions.
 For example, he was one of the first writers to use the genitive neuter pronoun "its".

-In his love of doubling, John Florio had taken the freedom of inventing compounds.
-"L'ame plaine" becomes "a mind full-fraught", "doux & aggreable" is "a pleasing-sweet and gently-gliding speech".
-Words are combined in almost every fashion, and often with an extraordinarily fine effect.
-For example: "marble-hearted".
-While the note of the sonnet cycles is caught in "Pride-puft majestie", "the fresh-bleeding memorie".
-Another great compound is "with hight-swelling and heaven-disimbowelling words."
-Florio continually makes such alteration for the sake of a fuller picture.
-Such striving for action are always uppermost in his mind.
-Florio's habit of seeing and saying things dramatically is one of his most distinctive qualities.

-To read Montaigne's Essays in Florio's translation is to read them, as it were, over the shoulders of some of England's greatest writers.
+John Florio invented a variety of compounds through the use of doubling, transforming "l'ame plaine" into "a mind full-fraught" and "doux & aggreable" into "pleasing-sweet".
+The note of the sonnet cycles is caught in "Pride-puft majestie" and "the fresh-bleeding memorie".
+Another is "with hight-swelling and heaven-disimbowelling words."
+Florio frequently made such an alteration for the sake of a fuller picture.
+According to Francis Otto Mattiessen, Florio's habit of seeing and saying things dramatically is one of his most distinctive qualities.
+In Shakespeare's Montaigne, historian Stephen Greenblatt observed that "to read Montaigne's Essays in Florio's translation is to read them, as it were, over the shoulders of some of England's greatest writers."